Lisa Marie Presley’s Daughters Still Living With Priscilla Presley

 A post shared by Priscilla Presley (@priscillapresley) on

 Later, Elvis Presley’s widow posted a second picture showing the twin girls smiling and embracing.
-According to the court papers, Lockwood demands Lisa Marie Presley to pay $40,000 in monthly spousal support.
+According to the court papers, Lockwood demands Lisa Marie Presley pay $40,000 in monthly spousal support.

-Lisa Marie Presley, meanwhile, says she’s running out of her $300 million fortune, and claims that she owes millions in back taxes and credit cards.
+Lisa Marie Presley, meanwhile, says she’s running out of her $300 million fortune and claims that she owes millions in back taxes and credit cards.
 Presley also claims that being in a treatment facility recently has left her deeply in debt and says she’s living with her adult daughter, 27-year-old Riley Keough.

-Girl crush alert ???? @RileyKeough pic.twitter.com/ZU2QnkBk2n
+Girl crush alert???? @RileyKeough pic.twitter.com/ZU2QnkBk2n

 — Schuyler Silverman (@SchuylerBrooke) March 5, 2017

 Keough is best known for her roles in Mad Max: Fury Road, Magic Mike, and American Honey.
-The estimated net worth of Riley, who is daughter of Lisa Marie Presley and her first husband Danny Keough, stands at about $20 million.
+The estimated net worth of Riley, who is the daughter of Lisa Marie Presley and her first husband Danny Keough, stands at about $20 million.

 [Featured Image by Eric Charbonneau/AP Images]